hanyuanz2000/Semantic_Segmentation_in_Video_Sequences_Competition/README.md

 5. **Consistency in Naming**: Ensure consistency in script names (e.g., the mismatch between `inference_val_with_reconstuctor.py` and `python inference_hidden_without_reconstuctor.py`).

-Here's a revised version incorporating these suggestions:

----

 ## Training and Inference Instructions